Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Application on Data From Patients with TGA

-with $\text{M}\left(\cdot\right)$ representing the median operator and 1 is added since it is the null value of the multiplicative link function.
-We estimated $V\left(\hat{\alpha}\right)$ with the GEE framework, and inflated the standard deviations by 10\%.
-The p-values and confidence intervals were then corrected to keep the FDR and FCR respectively \citep{benjamini1995controlling, benjamini2005false}.
+When analyzing the data using the multiplicative link, we found an upwards bias in the estimates: $\hat{\alpha}_j$ tends to be consistently higher than 1, possibly due to the preprocessing.
+To remove this bias we conduct a location correction: $ \tilde{\alpha} = \hat{\alpha} - \text{M}\left(\hat{\alpha}\right) + 1, $ with $\text{M}\left(\cdot\right)$ representing the median operator and 1 is added since it is the null value of the multiplicative link function.
+We estimated $V\left(\hat{\alpha}\right)$ using the GEE method, and inflated the standard deviations by 10\%.
+The p-values and intervals were corrected to keep the FDR and FCR respectively \citep{ benjamini2005false}.

 In Figure (\ref{fig:tga-difference}) we show the observed difference ($\bar{R}_{d}-\bar{R}_{h}$) and the estimated difference through the link function.
 Our methodology underestimates the differences in comparison to the mass univariate approach, due to the column-wise structure assumed in the model.

-When inferring $\alpha$, we found statistically significant decreases in 5 regions corresponding to the Hippocampus (left), Amygdala (left, right) and the Temporal Pole (T1P, T2P), as shown in Table \ref{table:decay-results}.
-We present in further detail the estimates found significant in Section \ref{subsec:full-tga-results}, and plot them in Figure (\ref{fig:tga-model-diff}).
+When inferring $\alpha$, we found statistically significant decreases in 5 regions corresponding to the Hippocampus (left), Amygdala (left, right), and the Temporal Pole (T1P, T2P), as shown in Table \ref{table:decay-results}.
+Full results are plotted in Figure (\ref{fig:tga-model-diff}) and presented in Section \ref{subsec:full-tga-results} in the appendix.

-We reproduced the mass-univariate approach as a benchmark procedure and conducted a Welch T-test on each of the off diagonal elements for a total of $m=3,655$ tests.
-We corrected the p-values to account for multiplicity.
-The values were Fisher transformed before the test.
-None of the T-tests were rejected after the BH correction at level .05 (minimal adjusted p-value at .37).
+In contrast, none of the regions were rejected in the mass-univariate analyses after a BH correction at level .05 (minimal adjusted p-value at .37).
+For this analysis, we conducted a Welch T-test on each of the off-diagonal elements (after a Fisher transformation), for a total of $m=3,655$ tests.
 Therefore, without constraining the search-space, no significant difference between the groups would be detected (Figure \ref{fig:example}).

-In summary, the application of our method on TGA patients revealed a significant decay in 5 brain regions, all considered related to the processing of short and long-term memory.
-By introducing structure, our model had fewer parameters and a reduced number of hypothesises, and was able to detect perturbated regions.
+In summary, the application of our method on the TGA data identified significant decays in 5 brain regions, all considered related to the processing of short and long-term memory.
+By introducing structure, our model had fewer parameters and a reduced number of hypotheses, and was able to detect perturbed regions.